khati

 Out of all the villages I have explored in Uttarakhand — or the entire Indian Himalayan region perhaps — Khati happens to be one of my top favorites.
 From a picturesque locale to friendly locals to beautiful graffiti done across the village, there is a lot to see and plenty more to capture there than just the mountains.

-Here’s a video (from my YouTube channel) for Khati and Dhakuri Pass, during my Pindari Valley tour.
+Here’s a video for Khati and Dhakuri Pass, from my Pindari Valley tour a few years ago.
 The video includes a few drone shots too, take a look…

 To be honest, I never heard of Khati Village before I got there.
 I reached Kharkiya (the last village on the motorable road for the Pindari Glacier trek) on a Friday afternoon and decided to make Kharkiya my home.